gophergala2016/rex/docs/design.md

 ###Client Sessions

-When a client is connecting to a server initially it needs to create a session that it will use in further communication.
+When a client is connecting to a server initially it creates a session that it will use as an identifier in further communication.
 A session may (and typically will) span multiple network connections.

-The client creates a session for itself by issuing an HTTP request to the server bus.

-    POST /rex/v0/sessions HTTP/1.1

-Once a client has a unique session identifier returned by the server it can connect to the event bus and begin sending its own messages.
+Session IDs are unique strings.
+Session IDs are currently generated client side as a (random) UUID, though this is not part of the protocol specification.
+The convention for the server is to associate the first string message sent using a new session id as the common name for the session (identifier other clients would see as a "user").

 ###Message Transport